OSGeo/gdal/gdal/doc/source/api/csharp_compile.rst

 This page describes the primary steps when creating the GDAL/OGR C# binaries from the source.

-In most cases this is not necessary and it would preferable to use one of the pre-compiled sources, such as GisInternals or Conda, is preferred.
+In most cases this is not necessary and it would preferable to use one of the pre-compiled sources, such as `GisInternals <https://gisinternals.com/>`__ or Conda.

 Building on Windows
 -------------------